Timo Werner: Loan to Tottenham Hotspur

 On 9 January 2024, Werner joined Premier League club Tottenham Hotspur on loan until the end of the 2023–24 season, with an option for the transfer to become permanent at the end of the season.
 He made his debut for the club on 14 January, assisting Rodrigo Bentancur's equaliser in a 2–2 draw against Manchester United at Old Trafford.
 He scored his first goal for the club on 2 March in a 3–1 home win over Crystal Palace.
 Werner scored for his second game in a row, netting the final goal in a 4–0 away win over Aston Villa from the bench.

 Later that year in late May, Tottenham extended Werner's spell for a season-long loan with an option to buy clause in the region of £8.5 million.

-Werner scored his first goal of the 2024–25 season on 30 October in the fifth minute during a League Cup tie against Manchester City, which Tottenham went on to win 2–1 to advance to the quarterfinals.
+Werner scored his only goal of the 2024–25 season on 30 October during the EFL Cup tie against Manchester City, which Tottenham went on to win 2–1 to advance to the quarter-finals.
+On 12 January 2025, he suffered a hamstring injury during the FA Cup tie against Tamworth.
+Since then, Werner was cut from the Europa League playing squad and has made the Tottenham matchday squad on a single occasion, playing 8 minutes of the 1–0 Premier League defeat against Manchester City in February.
+On 21 May, Werner was awarded Europa League winner's medal after Tottenham beat Manchester United in the final.

-On 21 May 2025, Werner won his first honour with Tottenham when they beat Manchester United in the 2024–25 Europa League final.
-Later that month, on 31 May, Werner left Tottenham Hotspur to return to parent club RB Leipzig following the conclusion of his loan spell at the club.
+Werner's loan spell with Tottenham ended on 31 May 2025.
+RB Leipzig's top earner, with €10 million-a-year contract running until June 2026, Werner was not part of the club's plans.
+They wanted him to leave during the summer transfer window, but Werner couldn't agree to terms with clubs that expressed interest.
+During the 2025–26 season, Werner made the RB Leipzig matchday squad twice, playing a single minute as a substitute in September.

+San Jose Earthquakes

+On 29 January 2026, Werner signed for the San Jose Earthquakes in Major League Soccer on a deal until 2028, joining the side as a Designated Player.
+He scored his first goal for the Earthquakes on 19 April in a 4–1 win over Los Angeles FC.
+On 25 April 2026, Werner became the first player in the club's history to have at least one goal and one assist in three consecutive matches.
+Werner was named MLS Player of the Month for April 2026, as he helped San Jose win nine of their opening 10 games, five of which were away games, and recorded four goals and three assists during the month.